 - Creating a work-life balance with the responsibilities of raising a child

-Parents are encouraged to engage in the course, but it is important to realize that in most cases, anything said in the course cannot be used against someone in the divorce case.
+Parents are encouraged to engage in the course, but it is important to realize that, in most cases, anything said in the course cannot be used against someone in a divorce case.

 Failing to Attend

 There are certain situations in which a person may be excused from taking the parenting course.
 However, these individuals should speak to an attorney right away.
-An attorney can help individuals establish the good cause that is necessary to be excused from the course.
+An attorney can help individuals establish the good cause required to be excused from the course.

-Individuals that do not take the course, and have not been granted permission from the court to do so, may face serious consequences.
-A person may be charged with contempt of court, face financial penalties, and a judge may also restrict parenting access.
+Individuals who do not take the course and have not been granted court permission to do so may face serious consequences.
+A person may be charged with contempt of court, face financial penalties, and have their parenting access restricted.

-There are many different requirements people must meet when they are going through a divorce.
-At O’Mara Law Group, our experienced divorce attorneys in Orlando will inform you of what those are, and ensure your rights are always protected.
+There are many requirements people must meet when going through a divorce.
+At O’Mara Law Group, our experienced divorce attorneys will inform you of what those are and ensure your rights are always protected.
 If you are considering divorce, or the process has already started, call us at (407) 634-6604 or contact us online to schedule a consultation and learn more about how we can help.